 I have a lot of stories to share regarding the last week before I left Alaska and the drive down the ALCAN.
 But for today’s post, I thought I’d give a visual glimpse of the ALCAN by sharing one photo from each day.
-My sister made the drive with me.
+My sister drove with me.
 We left on Friday, October 6, 2017 and arrived in Laramie, Wyoming (the town we grew up in) on Thursday, October 12, 2017.

-Here are a few facts of the journey:
+So, here are a few facts of the journey:

 - Number of miles: 3,090 (plus the get-lost miles)

 - Number of wrong turns we made: 3

 - Number of minutes we lost because of the wrong turns we made: 180